Information for family, whānau, carers and/or supporters of people with dementia who are living at home on how to stay

 When to seek medical help

 - Seek medical help immediately if there is a sudden change in the person’s level of alertness, upset in their day-night sleeping pattern, or troubling hallucinations.
 Any sudden symptoms or change in behaviour could indicate delirium.

 - Contact your general practice or Healthline 0800 358 5453 if you are concerned about these and any other changes to the person’s physical and/or cognitive health.

-- If you are concerned about the person’s wellbeing, or feel that their needs have changed, please contact the person’s general practice or local NASC to discuss options.
+- If you are concerned about the person’s wellbeing, or feel that their needs have changed, please contact the person’s general practice, local NASC or local Dementia or Alzheimers organisations to discuss options.
 You can find a list of local NASC on the NASCA website.

 Minimising distress and anxiety